 Find the CPU (processor) speed and model under Linux

-How to Use Tar to Archive and Extract Files in Linux
+Tar in Linux: Archive and Extract Files Easily

 If you’ve ever worked with Linux, you’ve probably come across tar archives at some point.
 They’re super handy for bundling and compressing files, but if you’re new to Linux or just need a refresher, figuring out how to extract those files can feel a bit daunting.
 Don’t worry—I’ve got you covered!
 In this guide, I’ll … Read more

-Linux – How to Find the Number of Files in a Directory
+How to Count Files in a Directory in Linux (Quickly)

-Mount ISO Files on Linux Like a Pro: A Beginner-Friendly Guide
+Mount ISO Files on Linux: A Beginner’s How‑To Guide

 Ever downloaded a Linux installation image and wondered what to do with it?
 That’s where mounting ISO files on Linux comes in.
 An ISO file is a snapshot of a disk, like a CD or DVD, packaged into a single file.
 By mounting it, you can access its contents without needing any physical media.
 Whether … Read more